Mahale National Park 365

-Covering an area of around 1 600km of dense, mountainous rainforest rising from the sandy shores of Lake Tanganyika, this is one of the least visited and most beautiful parks in Africa.
+Covering around 1 600 square kilometres of dense, mountainous rainforest rising from the sandy shores of Lake Tanganyika, this is one of the least visited and most beautiful parks in Africa.

-In addition to this remarkable scenic beauty, Mahale National Park is also one of the best places to see chimpanzees the park is home to a large group of chimps that has been the focus of some groundbreaking research by teams of researchers.
-This means that the chimps here are habituated to human presence and won't bound off into the foliage at the sight of you leading to meaningful chimp encounter.
+It’s also one of the best places to see chimpanzees – the park is home to a large group of chimps that has been the focus of some groundbreaking research, making them relatively habituated to human presence and therefore easier to watch.

 Not your typical safari experience, a trip to Mahale will likely involve plenty of chimp trekking and primate sightings, with the addition of possible encounters with various species of antelope and the occasional lion and leopard (you’re more likely to hear them than see them).
 The only way to explore the park is on foot along walking trails through the lush vegetation, and across rivers and past waterfalls.
 Wildlife viewing in Mahale is less about the Big 5 and more about the variety of other species and exceptional plant and insect life to be found in the dense forests.